 California law requires insurers to make timely payment arrangements for valid claims.
 The state Insurance Code mandates an insurer to make payments within 30 days of the time in which a claimant and the insurer agree upon liability and the appropriate amount.
 If a company fails to make a payment within that 30-day time frame, its payment must bear interest.
 If legal action becomes necessary, the insurance company will also be responsible for all collection and attorney’s fees.

-How to Resolve a Delay in Payment
+How To Resolve a Delay in Payment in San Diego?

 An unreasonable delay in payment can be frustrating, especially at a time when a claimant needs benefits most.
 Claimants should take the following actions to receive payment of a claim: